aarong/feedme-client/DEV.md

 - `transport.state()`

-  Allows the client library to retrieve the current transport state.
+  Allows the library to retrieve the current transport state.

   Returns `"disconnected"`, `"connecting"`, or `"connected"`.

 - `transport.connect()`

-  Allows the client library to tell the transport to try to connect to the server.
+  Allows the library to instruct the transport to connect to the server.

   The transport state must synchronously become `connecting` and the `connecting` event must be emitted asynchronously.

-  The transport must subsequently emit either `connect` or `disconnect` as appropriate.
+  The transport state must subsequently become either `connected` or `disconnected` and the transport must emit either `connect` or `disconnect` as appropriate.

-  The library will not call this method unless the transport state is `disconnected`.
+  The library only calls this method if the transport state is `disconnected`.

   If a synchronous connection error occurs, the transport must asynchronously emit `connecting` and `disconnect(err)`.
 It must not throw an error.

 - `transport.send(msg)`

-  Allows the client library to send a `string` message to the server.
+  Allows the library to send a `string` message to the server.

-  The library will not call this method unless the transport state is `connected`.
+  The library will only call this method if the transport state is `connected`.

   If a synchronous transmission error occurs, the transport must asynchronously emit `disconnect(err)`.
 It must not throw an error.

 - `transport.disconnect([err])`

-  Allows the client library to tell the transport to disconnect from the server.
+  Allows the library to instruct the transport to disconnect from the server.

   The transport state must synchronously become `disconnected` and the `disconnect` event must be emitted asynchronously.